 There are two main reasons:

-The reality is that there is also a shortage of talent in the age range that can replace these retirees, who are in roles where 20 years of experience is what it takes to make just about every mistake possible to know what needs to be done while building the relationships necessary to get things done.
+The reality is that there is also a shortage of talent in the age range that can replace these retirees, who are in roles where 20 years of experience is needed to make almost every mistake possible to know what needs to be done, all while building the relationships necessary to get things done.

 - Technology innovation is rapidly changing the project delivery methods and organizational structures of contractors.
 In 2000, when retirement rates were about half of where they will be in 2025, the coolest technology was a small mobile phone, but nothing truly impacting project delivery.
 Today, contractors are faced with integrating virtual construction, multi-trade prefabrication, and IPD contracts.

 There are some people whose experiences have not set them up to effectively lead these industry changes, and succession must take place for sustainable growth.

 We would love to further discuss succession planning with you.